AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Subtypes
 --------

-As we are starting to see, types are often used in Ada to enforce constraints about the range of validity of values.
-However, sometimes it is desirable to enforce constraints on some values, but one may not desire the static enforcement brought by Ada types.
+As we are starting to see, types may be used in Ada to enforce constraints on the valid range of values.
+However, we sometimes want to enforce constraints on some values while staying within a single type.
 This is where subtypes come into play.

-Subtypes allow you to declare additional constraints on a type, but entities of that subtype are still of the type the subtype derives from, and thus are valid where an instance of the type is expected.
+A subtype does not introduce a new type.

 .. code-block:: ada
     :class: ada-run